victor-onofre/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I’m currently waiting for the final revisions of my thesis for my master’s degree in physics in the area of Quantum Biology.
-I worked with concepts of quantum information and simulations of open quantum systems in Python.
-I’m interested in applying quantum algorithms to solve real-world problems.
+During my master's in physics, I worked on numerical simulations of the dynamics of open quantum systems in Python and with discord-type quantum correlations.
+I have done multiple projects on quantum algorithms, participated in quantum hackathons, and attended conferences on quantum information.
+Also, I have contributed to quantum open-source and outreach projects.
+I'm interested in the applications of quantum computing.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/CV_Victor_Onofre.pdf" "newtab" >}}resumé{{< /staticref >}}.